camh-/jobber/doc/design.md

 persistently.
 If the process running the jobs restarts, it will restart with empty state.

+When a job is stopped, it will be sent a SIGTERM signal.
+If it has not exited within a grace period of 10 seconds (an arbitrary timeout initially, extendable via a stop parameter in future), it will be sent SIGKILL signal.
+A future enhancement would be to kill all processes in the PID namespace, rather than leaving it up to the top process of the hierarchy to propagate the signal.

 #### Resource Limits

 Certain resource limits can be specified when running a job and are controlled